miap04/Exam-unit-3/readme.md

 After that I guessed that '1 12 1 38 1 34 17' was 'ELEMENT' due to it having three 'E's and ending with a 'T'.
 This also gave me that '24' was 'A' due to the word 'FORMULA', and from there the code broke apart.
 This then finally gave me: "TO  OBTAIN  ACCESS  TO  THE  NEXT  VAULT,  INBUT  THE  FORMULA  FOR  THE  THE  FOURTH  ELEMENT;  COMBINE  MERCURY,  COBBER  AND  SULFUR  OVER  HEAT,  ADD  SALT  AND  WATER,  INFUSE  GOLD  THROUGH  AIR"
 After deciphering the code I was very confused as it gave the wrong answer, so then i tried to convert all the elements to their alchemical symbols from https://en.wikipedia.org/wiki/Alchemical_symbol, using a for loop.
 I had an issue with delivering using the same method as the other tasks, as it gave me: 'Promise { '☿♀🜍🜂🜔🜄☉🜁' }' from the function instead of just the symbols.
 This forced me to change the usage of the postAnswer function but it worked in the end.

+_Task 4:_
+I was unable to understand any of the fourth task, and it was therefore impossible for me to code anything.

+_Commits:_
+I didn't read the submission part of the task that said the submission would be through a folder at first.
+Prior to the last couple of commits I was committing to github using file upload, so I don't know whether they will show up in the folder.
+I afterwards cloned the repository and did the last couple of commits the correct way through the terminal.
+If you are interested in the full commit history my github repository is here: https://github.com/miap04/Exam-unit-3